huonw/huonw.github.io/_posts/2015-08-24-simd-in-rust.md

 }
 {% endhighlight %}

-{% include image.html src="mandel.png" caption="The result of both Mandelbrot kernels, running in a loop with some printing code." %}
+{% include image.html src="mandel.png" caption="The result of both Mandelbrot kernels, running in a loop with some printing code." alt="a rendering of the Mandelbrot set" %}

 [SIMD]: https://en.wikipedia.org/wiki/SIMD
 [Rust]: https://www.rust-lang.org/